 Backend developers

 They are responsible for exposing services.
 Service is a small functionality which is created to perform particular task.
-For example in our case we could have service which will return list of contacts saved in recipient list in the Internet banking
+For example in our case we could have service which will return list of contacts saved ??in recipient list in the Internet banking

 Testers